TobiasSunderdiek/my-udacity-machine-learning-devops-engineer-solutions/project_3_deploy_model_with_fastapi/model_card.md

 ## Ethical Considerations

-The dataset includes and the model is trained on features like e.g. `sex`, `native-country`, `race`.
-These features should not be included in a decision in which equal opportunity is desired because they may bias the user and lead to unfair decisions.
-These features should also be excluded from the model to try not to train historical bias mapped from the data into the model.
+The dataset includes, and the model is trained on features like e.g. `sex`, `native-country`, `race`.
+These features should not be included in a decision in which equal opportunity is desired because they may bias the decision maker and may lead to unfair decisions.
+Therefore, these features should also be excluded from the model, to try to avoid bias.

 ## Caveats and Recommendations
 The values of the metrics for some of the slices range from 0.0 (e.g. `education: 1st-4th`) to 1.0 (e.g. `native-country: Hungary`) or nearly in-between (e.g. `education: 12th`) and differ a lot from the overall metrics.
 The dataset is unbalanced for different features.
 E.g., only 18 datapoints with `native-country` Laos exists, from which only 2 have a `salary` >50K.